alinapradhan/SMOTE-For-handling-imbalanced-dataset-/README.md

 # SMOTE for Handling Imbalanced Dataset

 This repository demonstrates how to handle **imbalanced datasets** using the **SMOTE (Synthetic Minority Over-sampling Technique)** algorithm.
-The notebook provides a practical walkthrough of resampling techniques with `imbalanced-learn` and `scikit-learn`.
+The notebook provides a practical walkthrough of resampling techniques with imbalanced-learn and scikit-learn.

 ##  Overview